rocket-pool/RPIPs/RPIPs/RPIP-46.md

 ## Optional heuristics
 This section reflects some of the thinking at the time this RPIP was drafted.
 These ideas are explicitly _not_ binding/enforceable, and they may freely change over time/context.

-- Consider `node_operator_share` as a requirement to function.
+- Consider `node_operator_commission_share` as a requirement to function.
 If this is not high enough to attract the supply we need, the protocol is non-functional.
 At the same time, if we have significantly more supply than needed, we may freely decrease it.
 Offset the increase/decrease with a commensurate decrease/increase of `rpl_burn_share`.
 - Consider `voter_share` as a requirement to function.
 If this is not high enough to attract governance security, the protocol is endangered.
 This has a [specified heuristic](#specified-heuristics) above to follow.
 Offset the increase/decrease with a commensurate decrease/increase of `rpl_burn_share`.
 - Finally, consider `rpl_burn_share`.
   - If rETH demand has been robust enough to reach desired rETH TVL, `rpl_burn_share` can be increased (without other settings changes, this means at the cost of `reth_share`).
 This is one way to fulfill the soft limits described in [RPIP-17](./RPIP-17.md).